redhat-cop/openshift-management/charts/cronjob-gitlab-delete-projects/README.md

 ## Notification / Hook

 This job has the ability to notify applications via a webhook.
-Specify the url to post to and the value of the secret header `x-cleanup-token` for the request to be invoked.
+Specify the url to post to and the value of the secret header `x-notification-token` for the request to be invoked.

 The json payload will look like